How Payments Are Applied

 See the answers below to common questions about how payments are applied to student loan accounts.

-Interest accrues daily, and your payment is first applied to either outstanding interest or late charges, as shown below.
-Any remainder after interest and late charges are paid is applied to principal.
+Interest accrues daily, and your payment is first applied to either outstanding interest or late fees, as shown below.
+Any remainder after interest and late fees are paid is applied to principal.

 Income-Based Repayment Plan